josherrickson/stata2/stata_markdown/02-summarizing-data.md

 ^#^ Summarizing Data

 Before we consider modeling the data in any meaningful way, it is important to explore the data to get some sense of what the data looks like, as certain modeling decisions will depend on the structure of the data.
-This section and [the next](visualization.html) will cover how to examine and visualize the data.
+This chapter and [the next](visualization.html) will cover how to examine and visualize the data.

 We will be using the built-in data set "auto" for a lot of the examples.
 If you're not familiar with the `sysuse` command, it functions similarly to